Aarthi-Chandrasekar/Appium_CucumberBDD_BrowserStack/README.md

 **Application upload**: For Android, upload the apk file under the app automation section of Browserstack and retrieve the unique application URL.
 For iOS, upload an IPA file within BrowserStack's app automation and note down the distinctive application URL.

+**Configuration**:

-**Configuration**: Replace username, key with your BrowserStack username and key in capabilities.json and replace URLs (apk and ios) from your recent uploads on BrowserStack.
+Replace username, key with your BrowserStack username and key in capabilities.json and replace URLs (apk and ios) from your recent uploads on BrowserStack.

 Configure devices, platforms, and other parameters in the capabilities.json file.

 **Allure Setup**: Follow instructions from Allure's official site (https://docs.qameta.io/allure/)

 **Execution**:
-Right click the runner file and run the file.
+Run the TestRunner
 Post execution, for an Allure report, run: allure serve allure-results.